 There are some foods that as tasty as they may be, aren’t that good for you.
 Some unhealthy fats to look out for include: cake, pastries, processed foods (ie. packaged and microwaveable), hamburgers, fries etc. These foods have an unhealthy amount of fat in them and are often processed using oils that cause them to lose any health benefits from exposure to air, light, and heat.

 Too much fat

-In some extreme cases, there can be side effects from an extremely fatty diet, some of the symptoms include poor skin, hair and nails.
+In some extreme cases, there can be side effects from an overly fatty diet.
+The symptoms of excess fat consumption can include poor skin, hair and nails.
 Your immune system can also suffer from too much fat and induce a hormone imbalance, deregulating important bodily functions.